 Our next stop was Oskar Schindler’s Enamel Factory, which you probably know from the Spielberg film.
 Although the story is rather ambiguous (for example, to get on the list, it was necessary to pay a tidy sum), it is difficult to overestimate the contribution of the owner of the “enamelware factory” in the salvation of the Jews.

 Not far from the factory you will find another important place dedicated to the events of the Second World War – the Ghetto Heroes Square (Plac Bohaterów Getta).
 Large bronze chairs in the square symbolize waiting for death (mostly all Jews from this square were sent to the death camps of Belzhets and Auschwitz).
 If you look closely, most of the chairs on the square are turned towards the pharmacy under the eagle of Tadeusz Pankevich, which is not accidentally located here.
 The pharmacist and his staff were the only Poles who stayed in the ghetto to help the Jews.
-If you move away from the square and the pharmacy about 10 minutes in the direction of the centre, you will see a fragment of the ghetto wall – it is made in the form of Moses’ tablets (sarcasm from the Nazis).
+If you move away from the square and the pharmacy about 10 minutes in the direction of the center, you will see a fragment of the ghetto wall – it is made in the form of Moses’ tablets (sarcasm from the Nazis).

 Since we were in the Jewish district of Kazimierz, we decided not to think only about the sad moments of history connected with the Second World War, but to go to walk around this atmospheric quarter, where they make movies almost every day, to learn more about its legends (our favourite is about the Jewish Jew Maximilian Factorovich, who emigrated to the States and created the MaxFactor cosmetics empire) and look at some synagogue (but be prepared to pay a couple of euros for curiosity).